invictus-integration/docs-ifa/framework/components/pubsubV2.md

 # PubSub V2

-PubSub has been rewritten in .Net 6.0 to modernise it and implement the latest Microsoft SDKs.
+PubSub has been redeveloped to modernise it and implement the latest Microsoft SDKs.
 This function is used to send messages to a Service Bus Topic.
 The Subscribe function can then be used to receive the appropriate messages based on a filter.
 Finally, messages may then be settled (acknowledged) once processing is complete.

 ## Publish